MUSIC HISTORY AND SYSTEMS OF COMMUNICATION

 In particular, the following are evaluated:

 - basic methodological awareness through the analysis of the different sources for research

 - the knowledge of the presuppositions, of the characteristics, of the evolution of the musical language and of its modalities of expression and diffusion, with special reference to the aspects related to the theory and practice of communication

 - the ability to establish relationships and identify differences between the musical language and the languages of other artistic expressions

 - awareness and critical sense in relation to the current reality and to the historical roots (in its artistic and cultural aspects and in those related to production and information)

 - the capacity for rationalization on specific topics and the correct presentation of the related results.

 An insufficient evaluation is determined by the ignorance of the minimum contents of the course; the inability to formulate judgments in an autonomous and founded way, and to relate concepts and events between them; from the inability to express themselves adequately.
 A sufficient assessment (18-23 / 30) is determined by an acceptable level with respect to the aforementioned evaluation indicators; an average rating (24-27 / 30) reflects a level that is more than sufficient to good; a high rating (28-30 / 30 ‘e lode’) attests a very good to excellent level.

-Lessons and exams at Casa della Musica (p.le San Francesco 1).
+If the health situation allows it, lessons and exams are held at the Casa della Musica (p.le San Francesco n.
+1).